-Bangsar Baru Business Council spokesman Ronald Quay agrees, and claims high duties and tariffs imposed in recent years are decimating the hospitality and entertainment industries.
+Bangsar Baru Business Council spokesman, Ronald Quay, agrees.
+High duties and tariffs imposed in recent years are decimating the hospitality and entertainment industries.

-“Alcohol is far to expensive in Malaysia.
-A glass of beer can cost anywhere between RM 7 and RM 30 (US$ 2 to US$ 8.60), making drink prices here probably the highest in Asia.
+“Alcohol is far too expensive in Malaysia.
+A glass of beer can cost anywhere between RM7 and RM30 ($2 and $8.60), making drink prices here probably the highest in Asia.

-Reinforcing the “Malaysia is no fun” tag is a warning issued last year by the country’s Minister of Health, Dr Abdul Lahiff Ahmad, that there had been a 15% increase in the debilitating disease Dengue Fever in the nations capital.
+Reinforcing the “Malaysia is no fun” tag is a warning issued last year by the country’s Minister of Health, Dr Abdul Lahiff Ahmad, that there had been a 15 per cent increase in the debilitating disease dengue in the nation’s capital.

 Both can cause death, or at the very least, lay unsuspecting tourists on their backs for many weeks.

-Official Ministry figures show there were 17,600 cases of Dengue Fever in KL and Selangor between January and December 9 of last year.
+Government figures show there were 17,600 cases of dengue in KL and Selangor between January and December 9 of last year.

 He has spent extensive periods of time working in Africa and throughout Southeast Asia, with stints in the Middle East, the USA, and England.